 Go take a look and if you have any questions, feel free to let me know in the comments below!

+Garlic has a very long range of shelf life, about 1 week to 1 year, depending on several factors.
 The shelf life of garlic isn’t very certain.
 Despite popular belief, while it is pretty hardy, garlic can spoil VERY easily.
-So, sometimes it will only last a week, and other times it can last up to a year!
+So, sometimes it will only last a week, sometimes quite a while, and other times it can last up to a year!

 Garlic has the ability to last for months!
 But, if the garlic you’ve bought is already 7 months old, then it might only last a week in your pantry.
 And unfortunately, there is no way to really know the age of store-bought garlic.